-The island was deeded to George Raynor in 1699 by the Lords Proprietors and has changed hands only four times since then.
+The island was deeded to George Raynor in 1699 by the Lords Proprietors.
 The prominent Vanderhorst family of Charleston kept the Island for 180 years before selling it to C.C.
 Royal of Aiken in 1950 for hunting and fishing.
-The Kiawah Island Company Ltd. bought the Island from the Royal family in 1974.
-Kiawah Resort Associates bought the Island in 1988 and is Kiawah’s developer.
+The Kiawah Island Company Ltd. bought the Island from the Royal family in 1974 and started to develop it into the world-class resort that it is today.

-The island is 10,000 acres, over 10 miles in length and 1.5 miles at the widest point and is bordered by protective sand dunes.
+The island is comprised of 10,000 acres.
+It is roughly 10 miles in length, 1.5 miles at its widest point and is bordered by protective sand dunes.
 The island consists of marshes, lagoons and fresh water estuaries and the Kiawah River, which connects with the Stono River and the Intracoastal Waterway, all together there are 65 ponds or lagoons on the Island.

 Kiawah’s effort to protect the Atlantic Loggerhead Sea Turtle received national acclaim in 1981 when the Izaak Walton League honored Kiawah’s program with a National Conservation award.
 Kiawah’s environmental protection efforts also include the Kiawah Island Wildlife Committee whose purpose is to enhance and protect Kiawah’s wildlife and fish species and to promote education, understanding and enjoyment of the natural environment on Kiawah.
 There are more than 140 species of birds including the Brown Pelican, Wood Ibis, osprey, duck, sea gulls, terns, herons, hawks and egrets.